 Marine turtles are found in most of the world’s oceans, apart from cold polar seas.
 They tend to spend their lives in relatively shallow continental shelf waters.

-Once mature, male turtles never leave the sea, but females come ashore to lay eggs – amazingly on the same sandy beach where they themselves hatched.
+Once mature, male turtles never leave the sea, but females come ashore to lay eggs – typically on the same sandy beach where they themselves hatched.

 Why marine turtles are so important

-They might not look like voracious killers, but turtles are actually important predators that help to keep ocean food chains healthy.
+They might not look like voracious killers, but some turtle species are actually important predators that help to keep ocean food chains healthy.

 For example, hawksbill turtles eat lots of sea sponges, which would otherwise out-compete reef-building corals.
 So the turtles help to protect the coral reefs, which are crucial for the survival of many other creatures.

-The leatherback turtle is a big eater of jellyfish, which helps stops the jellyfish depleting fish stocks – which benefits other animals in the food chain, as well as people.
+The leatherback turtle is a big eater of jellyfish, which helps stop jellyfish depleting fish stocks – which benefits other animals in the food chain, as well as people.